 This type of steel is not an alloy steel, so you won’t find many other elements present in its composition either.
 The great thing about mild steel is that it’s very ductile, but this does mean it can be a challenge to harden the steel.

-Common applications of mild steel include for signs, structural steel, furniture, cars, and fencing.
 You’ll find that it’s used in a variety of projects, thanks to the many benefits it offers.
+Common applications of mild steel include:

 What is stainless steel?